 - Overnight oats with real maple syrup, collagen, pumpkin pie spice, pecans, and a few spoonfuls of canned pumpkin

 This base recipe makes a single serving.
 You can double it or make it in bulk, adjusting the ingredient ratios according to your desired texture.
 I encourage you to get creative and try out your own flavor combinations too!

 Basic Overnight Oats

-- 1/2 cup rolled oats
+- 1/2 cup gluten free rolled oats

 - Sprinkle of cinnamon, cloves, apple pie spice or pumpkin pie spice

 - Fresh fruit of choice, such as berries or sliced bananas